When (and Why) You Should Use a Resume Summary Statement

 ⮚ You are pursuing a career change

 When you make a radical change in career path (say, from corporate accounting to web development), a recruiter cannot connect the dots.
 What you need in this situation is more of a hybrid of the summary and resume objective.
 You need to briefly summarize relevant experience, if any, and explain how it prepared you for the career you're going to pursue.
-Unexplained career change resumes are weed out as irrelevant.
+Unexplained career change resumes are weeded out as irrelevant.
+Approach the resume summary as an executive summary written for experienced professionals who are highly knowledgeable in the field of your job application.

 ⮚ You're looking to show your brand